OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 The ability to run Python code potentially opens the door to many potential vulnerabilities if the user of GDAL may process untrusted datasets.
 To avoid such issues, by default, execution of Python pixel function will be disabled.
-The execution policy can be controlled with the :decl_configoption:`GDAL_VRT_ENABLE_PYTHON` configuration option, which can accept 3 values:
+The execution policy can be controlled with the following configuration options:

+-  .. config:: GDAL_VRT_ENABLE_PYTHON
+      :choices: YES, NO, TRUSTED_MODULES
+      :default: TRUSTED_MODULES

+      Determine what Python code can be called from GDAL.

       - YES: all VRT scripts are considered as trusted and their Python pixel functions will be run when pixel operations are involved.
       - NO: all VRT scripts are considered untrusted, and none Python pixelfunction will be run.
       - TRUSTED_MODULES (default setting): all VRT scripts with inline Python code in their PixelFunctionCode elements will be considered untrusted and will not be run.
-VRT scripts that use a PixelFunctionType of the form "module_name.function_name" will be considered as trusted, only if "module_name" is allowed in the :decl_configoption:`GDAL_VRT_TRUSTED_MODULES` configuration option.
+VRT scripts that use a PixelFunctionType of the form "module_name.function_name" will be considered as trusted, only if "module_name" is allowed in the :config:`GDAL_VRT_TRUSTED_MODULES` configuration option.

+-  .. config:: GDAL_VRT_TRUSTED_MODULES

       The value of this configuration option is a comma separated listed of trusted module names.
 The '*' wildcard can be used at the name of a string to match all strings beginning with the substring before the '*' character.
 For example 'every*' will make 'every.thing' or 'everything' module trusted. '*' can also be used to make all modules to be trusted.
 The ".*" wildcard can also be used to match exact modules or submodules names.
 For example 'every.*' will make 'every' and 'every.thing' modules trusted, but not 'everything'.

 .. _linking_mechanism_to_python_interpreter: